SierraSoftworks/roadmap/docs/README.md

     title: Project Start
     description: This is when we will start working on the project, get the team ready!

+objectives:
+  - title: Market Dominance
+    description: |
+      Provide actionable analytics drawn from big data to improve our brand identity in the advertainment sector, maximizing clickbait and establishing ourselves as a disruptor in this industry.

 milestones:
   - id: team
     title: Build the Team